310mc/https-310mc.github.io-tl/source/_posts/comet_show/minitalk/midori_2.md

 							Oh, you should blame Morisawa-senpai for that.
 I was just searching up his name on social media…
               {% endbubble %}
               {% bubble Midori yare %}
-							I tend to search his name every once in a while, but I've been doing it way more often lately 'cause I'm frustrated that he's barely concerned about us nowadays…
+							I tend to search his name every once in a while, but I've been doing it way more often lately because I'm frustrated that he's barely concerned about us nowadays…
               {% endbubble %}
               {% bubble Midori sigh %}
 							Thanks to that, I have all his talk shows memorized in my head… Ugh, this sucks, I'm not even a fan of him or anything…